gloriapul/hobby_sprout/design/concepts/QuizMatchmaker/QuizMatchmaker.md

 /**
  * State:
- * A set of UserResponses, linking a user, a question, and their text answer.
- * Each document represents one user's answer to one specific question.
- */
-interface UserResponseDoc {
-  _id: ID; // Unique ID for this specific user response entry (using freshID)
-  user: User; // The ID of the user who provided the answer
-  question: Question; // The ID of the question being answered (references a QUIZ_QUESTIONS._id)
-  answerText: string; // The user's free-form text answer }

-/**
- * State:
  * A set of HobbyMatches, storing the matched hobby for each user.
  * Each document represents the final hobby match for a user.
  */